 More recently I have discovered a passion for fighting human trafficking in Columbus.
 Throughout my time at Ohio State, I have been working with 26 other students to start an anti-human trafficking organization called Enlighten, and I am currently the Co-President of this organization.
 My passion for the rights of women and children inspire and motivate me in this project.
-I hope this organization will reach nonprofit status so we can start making a difference in Columbus.
-Currently, I am working on the website for this project, and hope to work on hosting events and working with children who have been trafficked.
+My hope for this organization is to make a difference in the Columbus community by promoting a culture of compassion towards survivors of human trafficking.